 7. Tummy Time Prop

-You can also use a pillow such as a boppy for tummy time when they’re old enough (about 3 months old).
+You can also use a pillow such as a boppy when they’re old enough (about 3 months old).

 Having them propped up on the boppy makes it easier for them to keep their head up and look around.
 It also prevents them from rolling over!
 Theo learned how to roll over pretty early and would REFUSE to stay on his tummy!
 The boppy helped him stay on his tummy.